bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 as the overall species depth [@plazaonateMSPminerAbundancebasedReconstitution2019a], which can be directly estimated from the depth of species marker genes [@blanco-miguezExtendingImprovingMetagenomic2023;@milaneseMicrobialAbundanceActivity2019b].
-Therefore, the depth ratio—the ratio of a given gene’s depth and the overall species depth—can be used as the key criterion for the selection of genes [@nayfachIntegratedMetagenomicsPipeline2016a].
+Therefore, the depth ratio—the ratio of a given gene’s depth to the overall species depth—can be used as the key criterion for the selection of genes [@nayfachIntegratedMetagenomicsPipeline2016a].

 However, gene content estimation using pangenome profiles faces four key challenges (Fig. 1A, B):

-1.  an incomplete set of representative gene sequences in pangenome
+1.  an incomplete set of representative gene sequences in pangenome reference databases,
-    > reference databases,

-2.  ambiguous alignment of short-reads to multiple sequences both within
-    > and across species ("cross-mapping"),
+2.  ambiguous alignment of short-reads to multiple sequences both within and across species ("cross-mapping"),

-3.  poor discrimination between present and absent genes at low depth
-    > due to high variance of the depth ratio, and
+3.  poor discrimination between present and absent genes for species at low depth due to high variance of the depth ratio, and

-4.  a low depth ratio for strain-specific genes when other strains of
-    > the same species are also abundant ("strain mixing").
+4.  a decreased depth ratio for strain-specific genes when other strains of the same species are also abundant ("strain mixing").

-Significant progress towards (1) has been recently achieved by expanding pangenome reference databases to include metagenome assembled genomes (MAGs), substantially improving their completeness [@Almeida2021].
+Significant progress towards (1) has been recently achieved by expanding pangenome reference databases to include metagenome assembled genomes (MAGs), substantially improving their completeness [@almeidaUnifiedCatalog2042021].
-However, cross-species contamination and genome assembly errors like gene fragmentation, which are common in MAGs, can exacerbate cross-mapping (2), reducing the accuracy of pangenome profiling [@Zhao2023].
+However, cross-species contamination and genome assembly errors like gene fragmentation, which are common in MAGs, can exacerbate cross-mapping (2), reducing the accuracy of pangenome profiling [@zhaoPitfallsGenotypingMicrobial2023].
 Careful curation of the pangenome database is needed to reduce the impact of these issues.
 One promising approach for dealing with low depth (3), is to combine data across multiple samples (Fig. 1C) [@carrReconstructingGenomicContent2013a;@plazaonateMSPminerAbundancebasedReconstitution2019a], taking advantage of increased depth from pooling reads.
 As a bonus, the correlation between the species depth and gene depth can be used as an additional criterion to better exclude genes with cross-mapping (2; Fig 1D).
 However, combining samples can